-- Unstable eyes that have changed in their visual acuity more than 0.5 diopters in nearsightedness or astigmatism in the last 12 months, and your nearsightedness or astigmatism is getting worse.
+- With unstable eyes that have changed in their prescription more than 0.5 diopter in nearsightedness, farsightedness, or astigmatism in the last 12 months, and your nearsightedness, farsightedness, or astigmatism is getting worse.
 If your eyes are unstable, the right amount of treatment cannot be determined.
-This may result in poor vision after LASIK. - Corneal disease or abnormality (e.g., scar, infection, etc.).
-If you have an abnormal corneal condition, such as corneal scars, because it may affect the accuracy of the LASIK treatment or the way your cornea heals after LASIK.
+This may result in poor vision after LASIK. - With corneal disease or abnormality (e.g., scar, infection, etc.).
+If you have an abnormal corneal condition, such as corneal scars, it may affect the accuracy of the LASIK treatment or the way your cornea heals after LASIK.
 This may result in poor vision after LASIK.
-If your eyes have an active disease, it is unknown whether LASIK is safe and effective under this condition. - History of injury or surgery to the center of the cornea (for example, surgery to correct vision such as RK, PRK, LASIK), or other surgery on the eye.
+If your eyes have an active disease, it is unknown whether LASIK is safe and effective under this condition. - With history of injury or surgery to the center of the cornea (for example, surgery to correct vision such as RK, PRK, LASIK), or other surgery on the eye.
 If your eyes are injured or you have had surgery, it is unknown whether LASIK will weaken the cornea too much.
-This may result in poor vision after LASIK. - Corneas are thin.
-If your corneas are too thin to allow your doctor to cut a proper flap in the LASIK procedure, you can't have LASIK because it is necessary to have a flap. - History of glaucoma or have had pressure greater than 23 mmHg inside your eyes, because it is unknown whether LASIK is safe and effective for you. - Take medicines that might make it harder for wounds to heal, such as Sumatriptan (Imitrex®) used for migraine headaches, because it is unknown whether LASIK is safe and effective for this condition. - Younger than 21 years of age, because it is unknown whether LASIK is safe and effective for you. - Nearsightedness is worse than 6 diopters or astigmatism is worse than 3 diopters, because it is unknown whether LASIK is safe and effective for you.
+This may result in poor vision after LASIK. - With large pupils.
+Before surgery, your doctor should measure your pupil size under dim lighting conditions and review how your pupil size may affect your vision after surgery. - With history of glaucoma or have had pressure greater than 21 mmHg inside your eyes, because it is unknown whether LASIK is safe and effective for you. - Who use medications that might make it harder for wounds to heal, such as sumatriptan (Imitrex®) used for migraine headaches, because it is unknown whether LASIK is safe and effective for this condition. - Who take other medications.
+Let your doctor know if you taking any prescription medicines or any medicines you bought without a prescription.

-^{} Imitrex® is a registered trademark of GlaxoSmithKline.
+^{} Imitrex is a registered trademark of GlaxoSmithKline, Inc.

-- Over the long term (more than 1 year), because it is unknown whether LASIK is safe and effective for periods longer than 1 year. - For retreatment with this laser for LASIK, because it is unknown whether LASIK is safe and effective for repeating the LASIK procedure on the same eye. - Undiagnosed dry eyes.
+- Who are younger than 21 years of age, because it is unknown whether LASIK is safe and effective for you. - Who have astigmatism worse than 5 diopters, because it is unknown whether LASIK is safe and effective for you. - Over the long term (more than 1 year), because the length of the clinical study was less than 1 year. - Who are considering retreatment with this laser for LASIK, because it is unknown whether LASIK is safe and effective for repeating the LASIK procedure on the same eye. - With undiagnosed dry eyes.
 Your doctor should also evaluate you for dry eyes before surgery.
-You may have dry eyes after LASIK surgery even if you did not have dry eyes before surgery. - Large pupils.
-Before surgery, your doctor should measure your pupil size under dim lighting conditions. - Dim lighting, rain, snow, fog, or bright glare.
+You may have dry eyes after LASIK surgery even if you did not have dry eyes before surgery. - In the following conditions: dim lighting, rain, snow, fog, or bright glare.
 You might have difficulty seeing in dim lighting, rain, snow, fog, or bright glare.
-Whether you may have poor vision under these conditions is hard to predict because it has been studied so little. - Any other medications you are taking.
-Let your doctor know if you taking any prescription medicines or any medicines you bought without a prescription.
+Whether you may have poor vision under these conditions is hard to predict because it has been studied so little.